YinYang117/Dnd-With-Mongo/README.md

 # Dungeons & Dragons / Pathfinder Game

 Welcome to the Dungeons & Dragons Game project!
-This is a web-based application built with React for our community to play and program a tabletop role-playing game.
 The goal of this project is to provide a platform where we can create characters, embark on exciting adventures, experience immersive storytelling, enhance our programming skills, and work with AI tools to become more proficient.

 ## Getting Started

 To run the application locally, follow these steps:

 1. Clone the repository: `git clone https://github.com/YinYang117/AaDnD.git` or `git@github.com:YinYang117/AaDnD.git`
-3. Front end not setup yet
-2. Install dependencies: cd into BackendExpress: `npm i`
-3. Start the development server: from BackendExpress: `npm start`

-The application should now be running on [http://localhost:3000](http://localhost:3000).
-Open this URL in your browser to access the app.

 ## Roadmap